 1. Is the program accepting the applications of candidates from different backgrounds?

-Yes, but obviously psychology knowledge will help you on the programme.
-People with no psychology background at all may be asked to take some extra courses at the beginning of their programme.
+Yes, but obviously psychology knowledge will help you with the program.
+People with no psychology background at all may be asked to take some extra courses at the beginning of their program.